Craphtr/why-are-customer-cohorts-declining-despite-stable-acquisition--a-lifecycle-diagnostic-using-GA4-data/README.md

 | Repeat Purchase Rate             | 73%       | 16%      | Retention down 78% |
 | **Effective Retained Customers** | **1,081** | **124**  | **-89%**           |

-At constant CAC, your cost per retained customer increased 9x.
-You are spending the same to acquire customers who generate 89% less long-term value.
+At constant CAC, the cost per retained customer increased 9x.
+We are spending the same to acquire customers who generate 89% less long-term value.

-- #### **The Growth Trap:**
+**The Growth Trap:**
-Your acquisition volume appears healthy.
-Your customer counts look stable.
-But beneath the surface, you are filling a leaky bucket with expensive water.
+Acquisition volume appears healthy.
+Customer counts look stable.
+But beneath the surface, we are filling a leaky bucket with expensive water.
 Every new cohort accelerates the deterioration.
-If you approve the 40% acquisition increase now:
+If the 40% acquisition increase is approved now, we will:
-You will acquire more customers
+- acquire more customers
-You will activate fewer proportionally
+- activate fewer proportionally
-You will compress unit economics further
+- compress unit economics further and
-You will create a revenue cliff when acquisition spend normalizes
+- create a revenue cliff when acquisition spend normalizes

-### **Root Cause Confirmed**
+### **✅ Conclusion: Root Cause Isolated**
-### **✅ PRIMARY DRIVER IDENTIFIED: Early-Lifecycle Activation Failure**

-The customer journey breaks down immediately after first purchase.
-Your acquisition investment is sound.
-Your retention infrastructure is absent.
+**Early-Lifecycle Activation Failure** - The customer journey breaks down immediately after first purchase.
+Acquisition investment is sound but retention infrastructure is absent.

-The 30-Day Window is Everything:
+**The 30-Day Window is Everything:**

 - 94% of customers who don't activate by Day 30 never return
 - Those who activate within 7 days represent 90% of your high-value tiers
 - Speed of activation correlates 0.82 with long-term value (validated behavioral proxy)